 These exhibitions are supplemented by The Projector Room, a gallery newly dedicated to the showing of film and video artworks that expand on themes pertinent to the Arts Center’s mission, collection and programming.
 Three films—Who Is Bozo Texino?, Inscriptions of an Immense Theater, and EDM House—broadly examine belonging, questioning some of the invisible structures that help create, define, and destroy our sense of self in relation to the world around us.

-This exhibition is supported by the Kohler Trust for Arts and Education, Kohler Foundation, Inc., the Frederic Cornell Kohler Charitable Trust, and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
+This exhibition is supported by the Kohler Trust for Arts and Education, the Frederic Cornell Kohler Charitable Trust, Kohler Foundation, Inc., Herzfeld Foundation, and the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.